 Holy hubris, Batman!
 No physician goes that far with almost any disease.
 Also note that the implication is that this woman is having flares because she’s not doing something right; in other words, her symptoms are her fault.
 It’s the common quack trope that the treatment doesn’t fail the patient, but the patient fails the treatment, and it’s despicable.

 Unfortunately, for patients with a chronic disease like RA, that message of taking control is very seductive.
 Certainly, it’s that very idea of being able to control his disease himself, without the help of doctors, naturopaths, homeopaths, acupuncturists, etc., that led Mr. Paddison down the path to believing he had found the answer to RA when in reality his story of self-recovery due to his own treatment is dodgy at best when examined critically and his treatment is based on ideas that are speculative at best.
 If you’re an RA patient, run, don’t walk, from Clint Paddison.
-He was lucky, not good, and now he’s descended into the role of charlatan.
+He was lucky, not good, and now, sadly, he appears to be descending into the role of charlatan.
 Stick with science-based treatment.